The BC Energy Regulator monitors air quality which can be impacted by flaring, venting and equipment exhaust from energy resource activities.

 Fugitive emissions: Unintentional releases of gas or fumes resulting from production, processing, transmission, storage, and delivery of gas.
 This may occur from breaks or small cracks in seals, tubing, valves and pipelines, or when lids or caps on equipment or tanks have not been properly closed or tightened.

-We are dedicated to taking action to reduce greenhouse gas releases and to continue to manage air contaminant releases from oil and gas operations.
+We are dedicated to taking action to reduce greenhouse gas releases and continuing to address air contaminant releases from energy resource operations.